 - Percocet can be detected in hair for up to 90 days after last use

 From hydrocodone to morphine, codeine to oxycodone, opioids are highly addictive drugs that can lead to severe addiction by the user.
-And these opioids are creating addicts in the United States.
 In 2012, 2.1 million Americans had experienced substance use disorders from prescription opioids, and were either dependent on them or abusing them.